juacmola/aed_23-24/README.md

 You can find the exercises here: [folder](./Projects&Exercises/comodines).
 The purpose of these exercises was to get some extra points in the course.

 - [bishop](./Projects&Exercises/comodines/bishop.cpp) - This exercise is about the bishop piece of chess.
 The program receives the initial position of the bishop and the final position.
-The program must determine the number of positions the bishop will make to finish inthe final position.
+The program must determine the number of positions the bishop will make to finish in the final position.

 - [naranjasopistachos](./Projects&Exercises/comodines/naranjasopistachos.cpp) - In this exercise, the player must write down in the terminal the kilometer where he starts and the type of stand (oranges or pistachios).
 The program must determine which type of stand he will find if he drive the kilometers that the player has written.